 The initial Greater Route 301 MIS was a joint effort by DelDOT, New Castle County and WILMAPCO to reach a conclusion on a locally preferred alternative package of investment endorsed by New Castle County, municipalities and the State of Delaware through the WILMAPCO Council.
 WILMAPCO staff is participating in the implementation of these projects including the monitoring of traffic conditions as part of the US 301 Spur Trigger Analysis.
+NOTE - 301 Spur Trigger Analysis temporarily suspended during construction of US 301 mainline.
 DelDOT contact: Mark Tudor, NCC contact: Marco Boyce